Rijad Smajić

-Rijad Smajić (born 2 May 2004) is a Bosnian professional footballer who plays as a centre-back for FC St. Pauli II, on loan from 1.
+Rijad Smajić (born 2 May 2004) is a Bosnian professional footballer who plays as a centre-back for Regionalliga Nord club FC St. Pauli II, on loan from 1.
 FC Köln II.

 Club career

 Smajić, who joined 1.
 FC Köln from Fortuna Köln in 2019 as a youth player, secured a three-year contract with the team in October 2022.
 He has been named on the bench multiple times for the first-team in the Bundesliga and the Conference League.

 International career

-Smajić was born in Cologne to parents of Bosnian descent, making him eligible to play for both Germany and Bosnia at the international level.
-He has represented the Bosnia U19 team.
+Smajić was born in Cologne to parents of Bosnian descent, making him eligible to play for both Germany and Bosnia and Herzegovina at the international level.
+He has represented the Bosnia and Herzegovina U19 team.